isadoramariamendes/rshell/README.md

 <br>to check some memory leaks;

 # Dependencies
-By now this software do not use any external library
+By now this software do not use any external library.

 #Bugs/Limitations/Issues
 Sometimes occurs unexpected erros which seems to be something releated with the mallocs that the new operator makes.
 However, it is not always, so I am trying to debug everything to do not happen this anymore.